St Simon's Church, Shepherd's Bush: 19th century

 St Simon's church is a late Victorian church building built from 1879 - 1886, and designed by the noted architect Sir Arthur Blomfield.
 The foundation stone was laid on 6 March 1878 by the philanthropist and evangelical Anglican John Derby Allcroft, MP for Worcester.
 The first service was conducted in 1880.

 The chancel, parish hall and spire were completed in 1886.
 The tower and spire are polychrome with horizontal bands of stonework.

-The organ dates from 1865, and was purchased from Dunblane Cathedral in 1893.
-The organ states that it was "rebuilt by Eustace Ingram, London 1893".
+The pipe organ dates from 1865, and was purchased from Dunblane Cathedral in 1893.
+The pipe organ states that it was "rebuilt by Eustace Ingram, London 1893".

 20th century

 In 1903 stained glass was installed in the East window to commemorate the first vicar, the Reverend Robert Handcock.